 What Causes Cat Acne?

-(1) Allergy to fleas or to environmental triggers, such as pollen and fungal spores, leads to cat acne.
-Therefore, cat owners should pay attention to prevent their cats from fleas and other types of allergies.
+(1) Allergy to fleas or environmental triggers, such as pollen and fungal spores, leads to cat acne.
+Therefore, cat owners should prevent their cats from fleas and other types of allergies.

 (2) The material of food and water dishes may affect the health of cats.
 As many cats are sensitive to plastic, replacing the plastic food and water dishes with stainless steel trays can help cat owners to deal with this issue.